 Whether you are prepared with an open-ended question or need to ask a generic opening question, the importance of that introductory question is two-fold.
 First, it sets the course for the meeting by leading the prospect where you want to go in order to discuss your product or solution.
 Second, it helps you maintain control of the dialogue throughout the meeting.

 Conversely, you should not start with a direct, qualifying question.
 That is too early in the meeting to begin discussing potential products or solutions.
 You need to take the time to listen and learn from the prospect’s positioning.

-A top performing salesperson will anticipate what type of answers the prospect will provide to your prepared introductory questions.
-That way, you can remain in control of the dialogue without stumbling around trying to figure out an answer, losing the audience.
+A top performing salesperson will anticipate what type of answers the prospect will provide to their prepared introductory questions.
+That way, they can remain in control of the dialogue without stumbling around trying to figure out an answer, losing the audience.

 This will lead you to the next type of questions you should be asking to unlock the prospect’s pain points.

 Now that you have a general overview of the prospect’s positioning, you can start drilling in deeper based on the prospect’s answer.
 This includes asking clarifying questions.